lumail/lumail/API.md

 * `maildir.prefix`
     * This holds the prefix to the maildir hierarchy.
     * Maildirs are (recursively) found from here.
+* `index.fast`
+    * If this is set to 1 we'll only format messages which are _visible_ when opening folders.
+    * This is a speed optimization for large Maildirs, or when using IMAP.
 * `index.sort`
     * The method to sort messages by: `date`, `from`, `none`, or `subject` at this time.
 * `global.editor`